← All Programs Technology

 Pornography is now the #1 cited reason for breakups and divorce, and teens are being exposed before they're old enough to understand relationships at all.
 With the average first exposure happening at ages 8–11, this is no longer a conversation we can delay.

-Social media adds another layer: constant comparison, algorithmically-amplified content, and platforms designed to maximize time-on-screen at the expense of mental health.
+Social media adds another layer: constant comparison, algorithmically-amplified content, and platforms designed to maximize time-on-screen at the expense of their emotional wellbeing.
 REIGN's Digital Danger program cuts through the noise with neuroscience, real statistics, and practical strategies.

 We're not here to condemn technology.
 We're here to give teens the tools to use it wisely, and to recognize when a screen is using them.